bendnorman/economic-opportunity/README.md

 # Economic Opportunity Census Data Analysis
 ## Economic opportunity by Race
 To understand economic mobility between racial groups in the United States I compared average income percentile of children, given the income percentile of their parents.
+For example, a child experiences upward economic mobility if their income percentile is greater than their parent's income percentile.
 Data was aggregated amongst gender and race:

-### AIAN Children
+### AIAN (American Indian and Alaska Native Resources) Children
 ![alt text](charts/AIAN_children.png)

 ### White Children